Why learn the basic Italian words?

 Conversations and short stories describe a typical situation that may happen in your daily life.

-These stories can be about going to the doctor, ordering food at the restaurant, booking a hotel room, shopping, etc.
+These stories can be about going to the doctor, ordering food at a restaurant, booking a hotel room, shopping, etc.

 If you decide to learn Italian words through conversations or short stories, choose simple dialogues, whose grammar and vocabulary are easier to understand.